There are over two million weddings in the U.S every year, which shows we’re a nation of romantics.

 You’ve got a huge list of things to do in Florida to keep everyone entertained, so now invite your loved ones.
 As restrictions fluctuate, limit the guest attendance so you don’t have to uninvite friends and family should an outbreak happen.
 And tell older relatives that you understand if they can’t come as it could potentially put them at risk.

-If you are reducing the guest list, make sure the venue offers live streaming so anyone who can’t attend can still celebrate with you.
+If you are reducing the guest list, make sure the venue offers live streaming so anyone who can’t attend can still use sites not registered with Gamstop with you.

 Invite Your Guests

 When you plan an event, the best part is easily inviting your guests.

 Send out save-the-date invites so everyone can get excited and clear their calendars.
 Note, couples who are having a themed wedding should incorporate it into their wedding invites for a cohesive look.
 Further, if you’re having an intimate ceremony, gift a welcome package with a stylish mask, a small vial of sanitizer, and a handwritten thank-you note, saying you appreciate them attending your big day.